prod-feng/computer-power-load-monitor/README.md

 ```
 2. set up user space service.

-You can hen use "rrdtool graph  ..." to read and generate a graph of these metrics.
+You can then use "rrdtool graph  ..." to read and generate a graph of these metrics.